rchillyard/Flog/README.md

 There's also a |! method which ignores the message and does no logging at all.
 This is useful if you want to temporarily suspend a particular logging construct without removing the instrumentation.

-In all, the following signatures are defined for !!:
+The following signatures are defined for !!:

     def !![X: Loggable](x: => X): X
     def !![X: Loggable](x: => Iterable[X]): Iterable[X]